Grace Hudowalski: Career

 She worked as the travel promotion supervisor for the New York Commerce Department of Tourism from 1948 until her retirement in 1961.

-She finished hiking all 46 Adirondack peaks when she summitted Esther Mountain in 1935.
+She finished hiking all 46 Adirondack peaks when she summited Esther Mountain in 1935.

 Along with her husband, she co-founded the Forty-Sixers of Troy in 1937, who later became the Adirondack Forty-Sixers in 1948.
 After serving as president until 1951, she became the club's historian for the next fifty years, and wrote thousands of letters back and forth to other hikers to record their summits and learn about their trips.
 Many of her letters are currently housed in the New York State Library Manuscripts and Special Collections.

 Hudowalski served as executive secretary for the Adirondack North Country Association (now the Adirondack Park Association) for 21 years.
 An active member of the Adirondack Mountain Club, she was also contributing editor for its publications High Spots and Adirondac, and editor of the Cloud Splitter, a bi-monthly magazine published by the AMC's Albany Chapter.
 She was also a member of the Outdoor Writers Association of America, and a past president of the New York Folklore Society.

 In 1995, she established the Adirondack 46R Conservation Trust, a private endowment to support conservation and educational efforts in the High Peaks Area.